vaibhav-1616/ADA_Lab/README.md

           <b>Activity Selection</b> <br>
           <ul>
               <li>We want to ensure that maximum number of jobs(or activities) are scheduled/completed within a given period of time...</li>
-              <li>The goal is to maximize the number of jobs(or CPU usage) by ensuring highest amount of jobs that can be completed without<br> any overlap.</li>
+              <li>The goal is to maximize the number of jobs(or CPU usage) by ensuring highest amount of jobs that<br> can be completed without any overlap.</li>
               <li>In this problem, sort the activities by their start time and then by their finish times to calculate which <br>method leads to max number of activities that get completed without any overlap.
               <br>
                   <img src="./Graphs/activity_selection.png" width="700px"/> <br>